Each employee shall receive a written performance appraisal of their work performance at least annually. The employee’s first line supervisor shall:

-A provisional status employee will receive a progress report every two months during the provisional employment period.
-A written performance evaluation will be provided prior to the completion of the provisional employment period, based upon the job factors established for the position.
+3. provide a progress report every two months during the provisional employment period to a provisional status employee.
+The supervisor shall also provide a written performance evaluation 30 days prior to the completion of the provisional employment period, based upon the job factors established for the position.
+If the employee's service is unsatisfactory, the employee should be terminated before the end of the provisional employment period.
+Employees retained beyond the provisional employment period will be granted regular status.

 During the performance improvement plan period an employee shall be evaluated at least once every 30 calendar days up to a maximum of 90 calendar days until: